Managed lane: Bus lanes

 Bus lanes are lanes exclusively reserved for buses.
 A busway is a facility that is reserved for exclusive use by buses.
 A bus-lane, more commonly located on a major arterial or roadway on separate right-of-way, is usually a component of a bus rapid transit (BRT) system and as a result the terms bus-lane, busway, and BRT are sometimes used synonymously.
 However, there is a distinction between a lane dedicated to exclusive use by buses and BRT, which may include various operational improvements and station design features to provide high quality service for express bus trips.
 The type of service may also be substantially different, focused on limited express stops en route or point-to-point nonstop service.

 Bus operation needs today are normally addressed and integrated into HOV lanes on freeway corridors that experience high levels of congestion and have high use or potential for bus transit services.
 The purpose of bus lanes and supporting facilities (e.g., transit stations, park-and-ride lots and direct access treatments) is to provide more reliable bus service by cutting down the delay that buses would have to otherwise incur in congested traffic, thereby increasing service efficiency by allowing more peak trips by the same bus and providing patrons a faster trip.
 Bus-lanes on freeway corridors are usually shared with HOVs and other designated vehicles since buses generally use little capacity.
 An example is the I-110 Harbor Transitway that carries buses and HOV-2+ vehicles in the median of the freeway.
 There are six bus stations along the Transitway that serve many bus routes including a BRT route.
 Although the Transitway serves all types of HOVs and will soon incorporate solo vehicle pricing, it includes several sections where bus-only lanes and separate roadways into stations for buses exist.
 Houston has a similar approach to serving express bus transit on reversible HOV lanes and express toll lanes with direct access ramps connecting stations and park-and-ride lots.

+Some cities may have transit ways that are completely built from the start to be dedicated only to buses, such as the Mississauga Transitway near Toronto, Canada.